Name: Kim Connelly

 What do you make?

-I describe what I make as handmade goodness from a West Coast girl living on the Prairies.
+I describe what I make as handmade goodness from a Canadian girl living in New Zealand.
 Most of the time, I make things that are sewn either by hand or by machine.
 My projects include quilts, housewares, baby items, bags, and decor items.
 Occasionally, I also dabble in paper art, food, or some other creative endeavour.

 What/who inspires you?